 A low-temperature polycrystalline oxide or LTPO display is a specific type of backplane technology used as a primary thin-film transistor material.
-Apple Inc. developed and patented this technology for use in devices equipped with OLED displays.
-However, it is also applicable to liquid crystal display or LCD technologies such as in-plane switching or IPS LCD, as well as emerging display technologies such as quantum dot and microLED displays.
+Apple developed and patented this technology for use in devices equipped with OLED displays.
+However, beyond OLED, it is also applicable to liquid crystal display or LCD technologies such as in-plane switching or IPS LCD and emerging display technologies such as quantum dot and MicroLED displays.

 Understanding Low-Temperature Polycrystalline Oxide

 What exactly is low-temperature polycrystalline oxide?
 What is an LTPO display?
-Note that an LTPO is a semiconductor that combines the properties of low-temperature polycrystalline silicon or LTPS and oxide-based materials such as indium gallium zinc oxide or IGZO.
-Hence, a backplane technology based on LTPO has the characteristics of an LTPS TFT and an IGZO TFT.
+An LTPO is a semiconductor that combines the properties of low-temperature polycrystalline silicon or LTPS and oxide-based materials such as indium gallium zinc oxide or IGZO.
+A backplane technology based on LTPO has the characteristics of an LTPS TFT and an IGZO TFT.

-More specifically, in an LTPS display, switching circuits use LTPS material while the driving TFT uses IGZO material.
-Combining both silicon-based and oxide-based semiconducting materials provide notable advantages.
+An LTPS display uses switching circuits made of LTPS material and a driving TFT made of IGZO material.
+The combination of both silicon-based and oxide-based semiconducting materials provides notable advantages.
 Apple developed this material to maximize the functional and aesthetical characteristics of its smaller devices such as the Apple Watch.

 Power Efficiency for Portable Devices

-Efficiency in power consumption is one of the major advantages of LTPO display over other displays using other backplane technologies.
+Efficiency in power consumption is one of the major advantages of LTPO display over other displays based on other backplane technologies.
 The material has a power saving of between 5 to 15 percent when compared to LTPS.
-Power efficiency has key applications on smaller devices.
+Power efficiency has key applications on smaller devices in which battery life and physical dimension are important design and functional factors

 Remember that Apple developed and patented this material for the Apple Watch and other portable devices in the future.
 The technology has allowed the company to use an ultra-low power display to offset the tradeoff between battery capacity and screen size.

-Furthermore, Apple has managed to include additional hardware capabilities and features with newer generations of the Apple Watch due to its power efficient display.
+Apple has also managed to include additional hardware capabilities and features with newer generations of the Apple Watch due to its power-efficient display.
 These include an integrated power management circuit, additional sensors based on LEDs and photodiodes for measuring blood oxygen level and heart rate, and better processors, among others.

 Advantages of LTPS and IGZO Materials

-Because an LTPO is fundamentally a hybrid of low-temperature polycrystalline silicon and oxide-based materials such as indium gallium zinc oxide, an LTPO display features the advantages of an LTPS display and an IGZO display.
+Remember that low-temperature polycrystalline oxide or LTPO is a hybrid material made of low-temperature polycrystalline silicon and oxide-based materials such as indium gallium zinc oxide.
+This means that another advantage of an LTPO display is that it has the properties and specific advantages unique to both an LTPS display and an IGZO display.

 One of these advantages is better electron mobility when compared to amorphous silicon or a-Si TFT display.
-Better electron flow allows the manufacturing of display panels with higher resolutions and faster pixel response time.
-In addition, it enables manufacturers to produce small display panels with high pixel density.
+A better electron flow allows the design and production of display panels with higher resolutions and faster pixel response time.
+The same benefit also enables manufacturers to produce small display panels with high pixel density and high resolution.

-Note that low-temperature polycrystalline oxide is an intermittent type of semiconductor.
-More specifically, because the driving TFT uses IGZO material, an LTPO display does not need a continuous drive, unlike silicon-based backplane technologies.
+It is also important to underscore the fact that low-temperature polycrystalline oxide is an intermittent type of semiconductor.
+To explain further, because the driving TFT uses IGZO material, a particular LTPO display panel does not need a continuous drive, unlike silicon-based materials such as amorphous silicon and derivative backplane technologies.

-The fact that low-temperature polycrystalline oxide combines LTPS and IGZO means that it also shares some of the drawbacks and limitations of both materials.
-For example, LTPS is more complicated and costlier to manufacture than a-Si, while IGZO uses rare-earth materials that can be difficult to procure.
+The fact that low-temperature polycrystalline oxide combines the properties and advantages of LTPS and IGZO means that it also shares some of the drawbacks and limitations unique to each material.
+Take note that an LTPS is more complicated and costlier to manufacture than a-Si and an IGZO uses rare-earth materials that can be difficult to procure.

-The metal oxide component of this material also has a high reactivity to oxygen, thereby making it susceptible to low voltage.
-It may also age faster than LTPOS or a-Si due to oxidation, as demonstrated by diminishing voltage sensitivity or capacity to become responsive to the application of voltage.
+The metal oxide component of this material also has a high reactivity to oxygen.
+This makes it susceptible to low voltage.
+It also has a shorter lifespan because it ages faster than LTPS and amorphous silicon due to oxidation.
+This is demonstrated through diminishing voltage sensitivity or instances of becoming responsive to the application of voltage.

-On the other hand, low-temperature polycrystalline silicon is sensitive to high temperatures and susceptible to overheating.
-Exposure to heat can breakdown the silicon-hydrogen bond on the material and degrade the overall backplane component.
+It is also worth mentioning that low-temperature polycrystalline silicon is sensitive to high temperatures and is more susceptible to overheating.
+Heat can break down the silicon-hydrogen bond on the material and degrade the overall backplane component.

 FURTHER READINGS AND REFERENCES